“Lifting weights isn’t the look i’m going for”

 If you want to get stronger, move better, lower your risk for about a bazillion different diseases, and just all around feel better; I highly encourage you to get in the gym and pick up some weights.

 P.S. – And if you do happen to stumble upon a move or a program that does get you really muscular, really fast, let me know.
-Summer is right around the corner and I’m trying to get swoll.
+That’s a program I can get behind.